Living in Fulham

 Considering house prices in London are generally expensive, Fulham has some affordable options, depending on the property size or exact location.
 You will also find that terraced Victorian builds are the most common type of architecture here.

 However, most of these Victorian homes have been converted to either flats or maisonettes.
-From looking at the different designs, you can tell that the Fulham has some skilled builders.
+From looking at the different designs, you can tell that Fulham has some skilled builders.
 Ideally, if you are looking to renovate a rental property or convert an existing home in Fulham, there are experienced professionals for the job.

-What Zone is Fulham in?
+What zone is Fulham in?

 Fulham is also excellent for other commute options such as buses, cycling, driving, or walking.
 Fulham has outstanding bus routes to the city as well as the neighbouring areas.